alexreg/typer/docs/tutorial/first-steps.md

 </div>

-...and it will give you auto completion in your terminal when you hit <kbd>TAB</kbd> for all your code.
+... and it will give you auto completion in your terminal when you hit <kbd>TAB</kbd> for all your code.

 So you can use it to have auto completion for your own scripts as you continue with the tutorial.